By Gauri Ghadi Feb. 04, 2018

 A few metres away from where Ajit usually parks his taxi, is a man named Keshav Ramnaresh Mahato.
 Mahato is at the curb opposite the hospital, bright and early, every morning.
 His first stop is Dharavi, where he picks up hot, fluffy steamed idlis at 5.30 am.
 Then it’s over to the lane behind the hospital where he sets up shop for the day on a rickety table which he stashes away every evening in the space between a building wall and a makeshift police station.
-He says it’s the safest place for his table, although I wouldn’t even want it for free.
+He says it’s the safest place for his table.

 “The trajectory of a cancer patient’s arrival in Mumbai can be traced through the places they live in when they come to the city.”